Badri Patarkatsishvili: Involvement in politics in Georgia

 During his early career, Patarkatsishvili had shown little interest in politics.
 However, when the Rose Revolution began in 2003 and Patarkatsishvili could see that Eduard Shevardnadze was losing his grip on power, he used his wealth to support the new opposition candidate Mikheil Saakashvili.

 During 2005, Patarkatsishvili hosted Boris Berezovsky and Neil Bush during their visit to Georgia.

 Relations between Patarkatsishvili and Saakashvili soon deteriorated, however, and they became bitter rivals.
-Patarkatsishvili claimed that this was due to the coverage given by Imedi to opposition parties; Saakasvili claimed that Patarkatsishvili was attempting to use his wealth to gain control of business life in Georgia.
+Patarkatsishvili claimed that this was due to the coverage given by Imedi to opposition parties; Saakashvili claimed that Patarkatsishvili was attempting to use his wealth to gain control of business life in Georgia.
 Patarkatsishvili began financing opposition parties in late 2006 and early 2007 and a pro-Patarkatsishvili group in parliament soon emerged that developed into the Our Georgia party.

 In late 2007, he became embroiled in a political scandal after former defense minister Irakli Okruashvili on September 25, 2007, accused Mikheil Saakashvili, the President of Georgia, of planning Patarkatsishvili's assassination.
 Arrested on corruption charges, however, Okruashvili retracted his accusations against the president, winning release on bail of 10 million Georgian lari (about US$6,250,000).
-He also said that his earlier accusations levelled against Saakashvili were not true and were aimed at gaining political dividends for himself and Patarkatsishvili and at discrediting the President of Georgia.Court sets Georgia's former defense minister free on bail.
-Associated Press (International Herald Tribune).
-October 8, 2007.
-On November 6, Okruashvili, said on Patarkatsishvili's Imedi TV - by then managed by Fox TV's parent News Corporation - that he had been forced into retracting his accusations against Saakashvili by pressure that he endured in prison.
+He also said that his earlier accusations levelled against Saakashvili were not true and were aimed at gaining political dividends for himself and Patarkatsishvili and at discrediting the President of Georgia.
+On November 6, Okruashvili, said on Patarkatsishvili's Imedi TV — by then managed by Fox TV's parent News Corporation — that he had been forced into retracting his accusations against Saakashvili by pressure that he endured in prison.
 Down the line from Munich, he said: "All of those accusations, all of those facts that I brought against Saakashvili, everything I said about him is the plain truth."

 As Patarkatsishvili lost favour with Saakashvili's government in 2007, numerous allegations of corruption were made against him.
 He was impeached as president of the Georgian National Olympic Committee, and also quit as a president of the Georgian Business Federation.
 Tbilisi-based Rustavi 2 TV, a channel controlled by Saakashvili's government, linked his name with several notorious murders in Russia and Georgia, including the assassination of Vlad Listyev.